vega/vega-lite/site/docs/transform/timeunit.md

 {% include table.html props="timeUnit,field,as" source="TimeUnitTransform" %}

 In the example below, we use the time unit transform to extract the month component of the dates.
 We can then visualize the hottest temperature.
-Note that Vega-Lite will automatically format the axis if the `timeUnit` is applied outside `encoding` so we have to format it manually.
+Note that Vegemite will automatically format the axis if the `timeUnit` is applied outside `encoding` so we have to format it manually.
 For this reason, you should prefer time units as part of encoding definitions.

 <span class="vl-example" data-name="line_timeunit_transform"></span>